dlbbld/clean-chess/README.md

 The quick method has three return values:
 * DEAD_POSITION - the position is a dead position
 * NON_DEAD_POSITION - the position is not a dead position
-* POSSIBLY_NON_DEAD_POSITION - the position is most likely a non dead position, but it might also be a dead position in some rare cases
+* POSSIBLY_NON_DEAD_POSITION - the position is most likely a non-dead position, but it might also be a dead position in some rare cases

 The full method has two return values:
 * DEAD_POSITION - the position is a dead position